5.170 AP1 Copyright Compliance

 One or few copies made

-Significantly impairs market/potential market of copyrighted work or derivative work
+Significantly impairs the market/potential market of copyrighted work or derivative work

 No significant effect on market/potential market for copyrighted work